-I'm a multidisciplinary artist fascinated with two things; finding interesting patterns in the world around me and translating them into paintings, dances, drawings and designs.
+I'm a multidisciplinary artist fascinated with two things; observing interesting patterns in the world around me and translating them into paintings, dances, drawings and designs.

-I find myself drawn to the visual patterns of plants and living organisms, particularly as they layer and repeat themselves in nature.
+I am drawn to the visual and spatial patterns of plants and living organisms as they live and regenerate in nature.
 I create pieces that spring from those found patterns and spaces.

 In 2018, she transitioned from working primarily in graphic design to a full-time focus on art.
 She enjoys pursuing both visual and performance art in her career, and finds that they feed off of and into one other.
 When her work is at its best, (whether it's illustration, design, choreography or painting) it is playful, colorful and intricate.
 She lives with her forester husband, Clark, and cat, Mel Tormé, in Duluth.